bsarvari/garage/README.md

+Garage is a logic game where the goal is to unblock and move a specific car to the exit.

+For the source code and development notes see [the app folder](https://github.com/bsarvari/garage/tree/master/app).

 # Challenge
 I parked my car in a garage and left.
 After returning I'm unable to drive away because others parked such that they blocked my way to exit.